spinkube/documentation/content/en/docs/topics/packaging.md

   replicas: 2
 ```

-By default, the command will print all Kubernetes menifests to `STDOUT`.
+By default, the command will print all Kubernetes manifests to `STDOUT`.
 Alternatively, you can
 specify the `out` argument to store the manifests to a file:

 ```shell